 The state-of-the-art remotely operated vehicle (ROV) the team are using to survey the reefs is equipped with on-board lights and a camera system which streams high-resolution video to a surface unit on the boat.
 This means researchers can observe coral communities in real-time at depths where sunlight is limited.
 Capable of diving to depths of up to 1,000 metres, the ROV is also able to collect biological samples using its manipulator arm.

-The ROV is especially useful for exploring mesophotic reefs in the BIOT MPA; because of its remoteness, human divers are not able to dive more than 25 metres below the surface.
+The ROV is especially useful for exploring mesophotic reefs in the MPA surrounding the Chagos Archipelago; because of its remoteness, human divers are not able to dive more than 25 metres below the surface.

-A united effort across British Indian Ocean Territory
+A united effort across the Indian Ocean Region

 As part of the Bertarelli Foundation’s Marine Science Programme, Foster’s team share data and collaborate with other experienced researchers from a range of disciplines.